defang-io/secrets-sidecar/README.md

 # secrets-sidecar
 Converts secrets in ECS from environment variables to Docker Compose files under `/run/secrets`.
+See https://docs.docker.com/compose/use-secrets/ .

 1. Iterates over all environment variables, checking for prefix `secret_`
 2. Creates a file under `/run/secrets` with the name of the environment variable without the prefix
 3. Returns non-zero exit code if any of the files fail to be created

 You'd want to add this sidecar to your ECS task definition as a non-essential container and add a volume for `/run/secrets`.
 Then, add `volumeFrom` to your main container.
+See https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bind-mounts.html#bind-mount-examples, section "To mount volumes from another container using volumesFrom".

 Test from command line: